yguitton/training-material/topics/sequence-analysis/tutorials/tapscan-streptophyte-algae/tutorial.md

 ## TAPScan Classify

-Now that our dataset collection is ready, we can proceed to run [TAPScan Classify](https://github.com/Rensing-Lab/TAPscan-classify) to identify TAPs.
+Now that our dataset collection is ready, we can run [TAPScan Classify](https://github.com/Rensing-Lab/TAPscan-classify) to detect TAPs in all species.

 > <hands-on-title> Detect TAPs </hands-on-title>
 >